golubitsky/music/README.md

 - [x] Move shuffle logic out of UI
 - [x] Unskip interval tests.
 - [ ] Flashcards
-  - [ ] 2 lines of text each (to support different formatting/smaller for second line).
+  - [x] 2 lines of text on each back side (to support different formatting/smaller for second line).
   - [x] DeckSelection React Component.
 Does this require state management? (no)
   - [ ] Export constants, not functions.
   - [x] Move deck definitions out of UI.